qst0/thwack/74-change-contexts.md

-### Friday December 23rd 2016 Creative Think Website
+# 74 Change Contexts

-74 Change Contexts "On a circle, an end point can also be a beginning point." -Heraclitus
+> "On a circle, an end point can also be a beginning point." -Heraclitus

 An idea or thing takes its meaning from the context in which you put it.
 If you change its context, it will take on a different meaning.